 A tuple (xcoords, ycoords) specifying separate coordinate systems for x and y. xcoords and ycoords must each be of one of the above described types.

-See Advanced Annotations for more details.
+See Advanced annotation for more details.

-Transformor callable or (float, float), default: value of xycoords
+Transformor callable, default: value of xycoords

 The coordinate system that xytext is given in.

 All xycoords values are valid as well as the following strings:

 Offset (in points) from the xy value

 FancyArrowPatcharrow between the positions xy and xytext.
 Defaults to None, i.e. no arrow is drawn.